MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

     - Include `Add-KDSRootKey –EffectiveImmediately`. "–EffectiveImmediately" means that it might take up to 10 hours to replicate the root key to all domain controllers.
 It can take about 1 hour to replicate to two domain controllers.
     ![The "–EffectiveImmediately" string](media/7fbdf01a847ea0e330feeaf062e30668.png)

-## Connect to Synchronization Service Manager
+## Actions to run on the Active Directory Domain controller

 1. Create a group called *MIMSync_Servers*, and add all synchronization servers to it.